QR10/PokemonChallenge/README.md

 # Requirements

-## To run this code follow the following steps:
+## To run this code the following steps are required:

 ### Have Python 3 installed on your machine